 Learn how to integrate a Payment Gateway and Shopping Cart into your Online Store with SecureGlobalPay.
 With our customized Secure Payment Gateway Solution you only need to follow a few basic steps to get your shopping cart and payment gateway to start processing credit cards.
 With a payment gateway you will be able to accept credit card, debit and e-Check payments from customers.

-The first thing needed when setting up your shopping cart is to decide what payment gateway will work best for your business needs.
-Most payment gateway accounts typically have a monthly fee as well as a per transaction fee.
-That makes it especially important to pick the right gateway as it can save you a great deal of money which translates to more profit for you and your business.
+The first thing needed when setting up your shopping cart is to decide what payment gateway will work best for your Online Store and particular business needs.
+Most Payment Gateway Accounts typically have both a monthly fee and a per transaction/per item fee.
+This makes it especially important to pick the right Payment Gateway from the start.
+Set up a Sandbox/Dev Account and try our Virtual Terminal Demo to make sure you have all the additional features you need right out of the box.
+Deciding of the right Payment Gateway from the very start can save you a great deal of time and money which translates to more profit for you and your business.

 What Can a Payment Gateway Do?

-The payment gateway works by processing your online customers credit card information.
+The Payment Gateway works by processing your in store and online customers credit and debit card information.
 It does this with the following steps: